13 Mistakes That Shorten Your Laptop’s Life

 You never turn it off

 It’s easy to just shut your laptop lid at the end of the night so that it boots up in just a couple seconds the next morning but leaving it on all the time means you aren’t getting the updates your computer needs.
 Systems need to “patches” to fix vulnerabilities or improve the software.
 “Most of those patches don’t take effect unless you restart your computer,” says Trey Eiland managing partner at computer support service 5Q Partners.
 He recommends shutting it down at least once a week, though more is even better.
-Try these 11 tricks that make your laptop battery last longer than ever.
+Find out exactly how often you should be shutting down your computer (and why).

 You don’t have a surge protector